-These glazed German spiced cookies called Pfeffernüsse will win your heart and become your favorite Christmas cookie.
-They're packed with warm spices, sweetened with honey and brown sugar, and topped with a simple glaze for traditional Germany baking charm.
+Glazed German spiced cookies called Pfeffernüsse will quickly become your new favorite Christmas cookie!
+They're packed with warm spices, sweetened with honey + brown sugar, and topped with a simple glaze for traditional baking charm.
+Best of all, you don't need to chill the dough, so they're ready in just 40 minutes!

 - Honey - While molasses is common in spiced cookies in the U.S., honey is more traditional in German baking.

-- Baking spices - Ground cinnamon, allspice, nutmeg, cloves, and ginger add spiced, warm flavors quintessential to Pfeffernüsse.
-You could substitute all the individual spices for Lebukuchengewurz, which is a blend.
+- Baking spices - You can substitute all the individual spices I listed in the recipe for Lebukuchengewurz, which is a German spice blend.

 - Hot water - You could substitute milk or citrus juice like lemon or orange juice for more flavor, but it will affect the color of your glaze.

-Below are the general steps to make these delicious German spiced cookies.
+Below are the general steps to make these cookies.
 For the full step-by-step directions and ingredient measurements, scroll down to the recipe card at the bottom of this post.

-1. In a small saucepan on medium-low heat, melt the butter with the brown sugar, and honey.
+1. In a small saucepan, melt the butter with the brown sugar, and honey.

 3. Add the flour mixture and the egg into the melted butter mixture.
 Stir until it’s well combined.